-Apex Apartments sues Premier Palette for both the cost to repair the damage and loss of use.
-Apex has lost the rental income it would have earned from June through September had the fire not occurred.
-The value of the lost rental income represents the loss of use.
-In this case, the loss of use resulted from physical injury to tangible property.
+The Bountiful Bakery sues Able Appliance for both the cost to repair the machine and loss of use.
+Bountiful has lost the revenue it would have earned in doughnut sales had the machine (which is tangible property) been available.
+The value of the lost revenue represents the loss of use.

 Loss of Use of Uninjured Property

 While the contractor has not caused any physical damage to Dave's property, its negligence has caused the diner to lose two weeks of sales.
-Dave sues Busy Builders for loss of use, demanding compensation for the lost sales.
+Dave sues the contractor for loss of use, demanding compensation for the lost sales.

-The definition of property damage states that electronic data is not tangible property.
-It also explains what constitutes electronic data.
-Essentially, this term means information, facts or programs stored, created or used on, computer software and media, such as CD-ROMS and drives.
-This definition mirrors the one found in the electronic data exclusion.
-The following example demonstrates how this exclusion might apply to a property damage claim.
+The definition includes a lengthy description of the meaning of electronic data.
+This term means information, facts or programs stored, created or used on, computer software and media, such as CD-ROMS and drives.
+The definition mirrors the one found in the electronic data exclusion.
+Here's an example of how this exclusion might apply to a property damage claim.

 Commercial Auto Policy

-A commercial auto policy covers both property damage and physical damage.
-Property damage means damage to property belonging to a third party (someone other than an insured).
-It is covered under commercial auto liability insurance.
-Physical damage generally means damage to an auto owned by the policyholder.
-Physical damage is insured under comprehensive and collision coverages.
+It's important to distinguish property damage from physical damage.
+Property damage means damage to property belonging to a third party.
+Property damage is covered under commercial auto liability insurance.
+Physical damage means damage to the insured's covered auto.
+Physical damage insurance includes comprehensive and collision coverages.